Hypergraph $p$-Laplacians and Scale Spaces

-The definition of the oriented hypergraph is a generalization of oriented normal graphs.
-Given a finite set of vertices $\mathcal{V} = \left\{v_1, v_2, \dots v_N\right\}$, then a hypergraph does not only capture pairwise connection between two vertices, but higher-order relationships within any subset of all vertices.
+The definition of hypergraphs is a generalization of finite graphs, both in the case of unoriented and oriented hypergraphs, which are based on unoriented and oriented normal graphs respectively.
+Given a finite set of vertices $\mathcal{V} = \left\{v_1, v_2, \dots v_N\right\}$, then a hypergraph does not only capture pairwise connections between two vertices, but higher-order relationships within any subset of all vertices.